 Here are some of the secrets to buying a home for your ‘happy ever after’ and saving you time, money, stress and regrets:

 - Smart home hunting.
 Finding the right property for you

 - Crunch time!
 The negotiation and contract process

 “Luck is what happens when preparation meets opportunity”

 Do you know how much you could purchase a home for?

 The two limiting factors are typically:

-- The maximum loan amount a lender thinks you can service, based on your income, debts, dependents, spending patterns, etc.
+- The maximum loan amount a lender thinks you can service, based on: your income, debts, dependents, expenses, etc.

 Most Australians need a 20% deposit to avoid paying lender’s mortgage insurance (LMI) which can be expensive and is preferably avoided.